-Subrecipients may procure contractors, vendors, and professional service providers to support implementation of CDBG-DR infrastructure projects.
-Similarly, the County OOR may procure contractors, vendors, and implementation partners directly when acting as the implementing entity for projects not assigned to a subrecipient or department.
+Subrecipients may procure contractors, vendors, and professional service providers to support implementation of CDBG-DR mitigation projects.
+Similarly, County OOR may procure contractors, vendors, and implementation partners directly when acting as the implementing entity for projects.
 Contractors and vendors must adhere to federal procurement and performance requirements.